Before telling a guy that you’re not interested in him you should know that not all people react the same to rejection.

 “I think you’re fun to talk to, but I don’t think we’re a good match.
 You deserve love, but unfortunately, I’m not the one that can provide that for you.”

-A few examples on how to reject him over text: Let’s go over these examples:
+A few tips on how to reject him over text!

 Telling him you are not interested after the first date: